 Cache lives in .mlld/checkpoints/<script-name>/.

-Named Checkpoints
+Named Checkpoints & Policies

->> mlld run pipeline --resume "data-loaded"
+>> mlld run pipeline --resume "fetch-api"

 Named checkpoints are discovered from source before execution starts, so --resume "name" works even if a prior run failed before that checkpoint was reached.